Learn how to engage and convert more shoppers with these winning tips.

 The once floundering movie theater chain — now known as one of the most successful examples of a meme stock — recently announced that it’s offering customers the opportunity to buy movie tickets with cryptocurrency via their smartphone app.
 And in a nod to widespread requests from their “very online” fans, the company later began accepting payments from some of the more unconventional cryptocurrencies out there, including dogecoin.

 The company first started allowing customers to make crypto payments in October 2021 — but only in exchange for gift cards.
-AMC continues to expand its crypto payments, suggesting its attempts to cater to crypto-savvy consumers might be resonating.
+AMC continues to expand its crypto payment options, suggesting its attempts to cater to crypto-savvy consumers might be resonating.

 In the near term, it’s almost certainly too early to say for sure.
-While many brands and retailers are embracing new payment platforms to accommodate their customers, the extent to which crypto payments themselves drive new business is not entirely clear.
+While many brands and retailers are embracing new payment platforms to accommodate their customers, the extent to which crypto payment in itself drives new business is not entirely clear.

-However, as cryptocurrency increasingly creeps into mainstream buying habits (and given the low barriers to entry for integration, such as PayPal), it’s a likely no-brainer to get your brand on board with as many electronic payment platforms as possible — including those offering crypto payments.
+However, as cryptocurrency increasingly creeps into mainstream buying habits (and given the low barriers to entry for integration, such as PayPal), it’s a likely no-brainer to get your brand on board with as many electronic payment platforms as possible — including those offering crypto payment options.

 The world of commerce has changed — and will continue to change — but has your organization evolved to meet the shifting demands of shoppers?
 Download Salsify’s “Complete Guide to Omnichannel Strategy for Commerce'' for a step-by-step guide for building an effective omnichannel commerce strategy.

 Standing out on the digital shelf starts with access to the latest industry content.
 Subscribe to Below the Fold, our monthly content newsletter, and join other commerce leaders.